An Interview with Medical Interpreter Kelly Hoover

 A: As of 2006, hospitals in New York State (NYS) are required to develop a Language Assistance Program and designate an LAP Coordinator.
 This was a big victory for the field of medical interpretation but long before this came Title VI of the Civil Rights Act of 1964 which stated that recipients of federal funds have a responsibility to ensure meaningful access by persons with limited English proficiency (LEP) to their programs.
 For us this means that any patient that communicates with our hospital has a right to an interpreter in their preferred language.
 What we do here in the Language Assistance Program is to make sure our hospital is compliant with Title VI as well as Joint Commission standards, NYS laws and our own hospital’s policies regarding LEP patients.
 We educate our employees, qualify them to interpret when possible, train them on how to use a telephonic interpreter, translate many of our documents including consent forms, perform departmental In-Services as well as yearly medical interpreting workshops and much more.

 Q: What is the Language Assistance Program like where you work?
-(How many people do you serve?
-Is it linked to other community services?)

 A: We serve our employees as well as our patients; we have two hospitals in our network and over 3,000 employees.
 We contract two different companies to service our medical interpretation needs and train staff to be dual-role interpreters.
 Queens County, where our hospital is located, speaks 138 languages per the last Comptroller’s report!
 At my hospital our primary languages are Spanish, Bengali, Punjabi, Mandarin and Haitian Creole, meanwhile the other hospital in our network not far from us has Chinese, Korean, Spanish, Italian and Greek as its primary languages.
 We are in one of the most language diverse counties in the United States.
 I am always learning about languages I had never heard of before, like Esperanto.